kubecost/docs/kubecost-cloud-request-right-sizing.md

 You can access request right-sizing by selecting _Savings_ in the left navigation, then select the _Right-size your container requests_ panel.

-On the Request Right-sizing Recommendations page, you will see a table contained all namespaces/controller pairs and the cluster and container associated with each.
+On the Request Right-sizing Recommendations page, you will see a table containing all namespaces/controller pairs and the cluster and container associated with each.
 You will also see the requested and recommended RAM/CPU, the current efficiency, and finally estimated monthly savings by adopting recommendations.
 Configuring your recommendations

 The displayed right-sizing recommendations are calculated by taking into account your environment profile.
 You can optionally configure this for more optimal results by selecting _Customize_ above the table.